hjkgrp/starter-hugo-research-group/content/authors/lee0416/_index.md

 user_groups:
 - Visitors
 ---
-Joel is an undergraduate at Caltech studying chemical engineering.
-Previously, he conducted research with Prof. Karthish Manthiram, where he investigated the effects of redox changes on bioelectrochemical systems utilizing Cryo-EM and studied aqueous electrohydroformylation.
-He has also worked on the synthesis and characterization photoelectrocatalytic proton-coupled electron transfer (PCET) mediators in the Peters Lab.
-In the Kulik lab, Joel will be working on the high-throughput computational discovery of transition metal mechanophores via machine learning.
-Outside of his academic and research pursuits, Joel stays active by hiking, playing squash, and embarking on spontaneous adventures and side quests.
+Sebastian is a third-year undergraduate at Washington University in St. Louis pursuing interests in chemical engineering and computer science.
+He joined the Kulik lab as a MONET URE student in Summer 2025 and worked with Xiao Huang on discovering new transition metal complex mechanocatalysts.
+He is currently working with Ayleen Farnood on leveraging large language models for materials discovery.